LavaLite-Compute/lavalite/docs/testing/02-lifecycle.md

 # LavaLite Lifecycle Tests

 Tests for job state transitions.
 Each test covers a specific path through the job state machine.
-Verify counters and sysevents at each step.
+Verify counters and eventlog at each step.

 Requires mbd and sbd running unless noted.